nikukyugamer/yamanet/README.md

 # Note
 - If you use OS X, perhaps it doesn't work correctly.
 Please refer a following issue.
     - https://github.com/nwjs-community/nw-builder/issues/75
-- If you user Raspberry Pi, maybe you cannot use `PhantomJS` because of ARM
+- If you use Raspberry Pi, maybe you cannot use `PhantomJS` because of ARM

 # LICENSE
 - [MIT LICENSE](/LICENSE)